A Bosun is an unlicensed head of the Deck Rating Department. He is primarily responsible for various deck operations on board.

 - Securing all items and equipment on deck or elsewhere before the vessel proceeds to sea.

-- Operation of anchors and windlasses when vessel anchoring or mooring.
+- Operation of anchors and windlasses when vessel anchoring.

 Aside from the duties listed above, he is also the connecting link between the deck crew and officers.